iTwin/itwinjs-core/CONTRIBUTING.md

 We'd love to accept your contributions to iTwin.js.
 There are just a few guidelines you need to follow.

+### Contributor License Agreement (CLA)

+A [Contribution License Agreement with Bentley](https://gist.github.com/imodeljs-admin/9a071844d3a8d420092b5cf360e978ca) must be signed before your contributions will be accepted.
+Upon opening a pull request, you will be prompted to use [cla-assistant](https://cla-assistant.io/) for a one-time acceptance applicable for all Bentley projects.
+You can read more about [Contributor License Agreements](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 ### Pull Requests

 All submissions go through a review process.